contractlevel/yield/research/Stablecoins.md

 **OR**: Hybrid approach for V1 implementation by:

 - Using AMMs as the default on-chain swap path
-- Interating Bebop as an optonal route / fallback when AMM quores are unfavourable or have high slippage // at this point are we comfortable thinking of a DEX solver as a solution?
+- Interating Bebop as an optonal route / fallback when AMM quotes are unfavourable or have high slippage // at this point are we comfortable thinking of a DEX solver as a solution?
 - Using Bebop for large TVL swaps (>$1M/$3M depending on specific chain liquidity depth)

 #### Further questions